earthly/codespaces-example/README.md

     - Then add your Earthly login token as a Codespaces secret `EARTHLY_TOKEN`
 1. Set your Earthly org name in devcontainer.json: `EARTHLY_ORG`
 1. Set your Satellite name in devcontainer.json: `EARHTLY_SATELLITE`
+1. Run `Rebuild Container` on your codespace to have it rebuild your devcontainer with the updated configuration
+1. Test your satellelite is setup by viewing the `Creation Log` or run `earthly sat --org ${YOUR ORG NAME} ls` to check its status
 1. Your Earthly commands will now run on your satellite!

 ### Setup with Podman (Manually customizing your Devcontainer)